matplotlib/mplcairo/README.rst

       inkscape --without-gui input.ps --export-plain-svg output.svg

   Rendering of hinted mathtext is *extremely* slow on Xlib (GTK3).
-This may be partially fixed by setting the ``text.hinting`` rcparam to ``"none"``, or by implementing a rastered cache (but it would be preferable to fix the general issue with recording surfaces first).
+This may be partially fixed by setting the ``text.hinting`` rcparam to ``"none"``, or by implementing a rasterization cache (but it would be preferable to fix the general issue with recording surfaces first).

 - SVG output does not set URLs on any element, as cairo provides no support for doing so.